charles-amyx/new-machine-config/README.md

   - Privacy
     - Allow the apps below to control your computer: (when downloaded)
       - Window Tidy
+      - *Make sure to untick the Dropbox entry in Accessibility – they don't need that*

 ### 🔍 Spotlight
   - All the things, for now